-All I’m saying is that our time to respond to the directions given to us from God with obedience, to grow our relationship with Him, and to teach others about the grace offered only through Jesus Christ is forever diminishing.
+All I’m saying is that our time to respond to the directions given to us by God with obedience, grow our relationship with Him, and teach others about the grace offered only through Jesus Christ is forever diminishing.

-Dr. Roberts has illuminated that there are some ten nonillion (1 followed by 31 zeros) complex viruses living off animal, plant and human cells all over this little planet.
+Dr Roberts has illuminated some ten nonillion (1 followed by 31 zeros) complex viruses living off the animal, plant and human cells all over this little planet.
 As said above, not all of them are trying to kill us, but following the First Cholera Pandemic of 1817, the world has lived through eight pandemics.

 Historically, Christians were no strangers to epidemics.
 Vivian Nutton, the esteemed historian of medicine, writes that from the fourteenth to eighteenth centuries, “A town would experience an epidemic of plague approximately every decade, and a serious devastation once in every generation.

 ”Disease outbreaks were part of the rhythm of life.
 Those outbreaks caused by bubonic plague were particularly dreadful, boasting a fatality rate of 60–90 percent (for COVID-19, it is “only” 1–3 percent).Mirjam Schilling, Joel Gamble and Nathan Gamble, “Fear not, sneer not: A healthy Christian response to COVID-19,” ABC Religion and Ethics, Tue 17 Mar 2020